pmmendoza/NC-among-alternatives/README.md

    The remaining, unmatched parties in the EPEES were matched manually with EES19 party ids.
 These manual matches are available in the repository under 'data/00_manual-matches-EPEESxEES.csv'.

-The resulting file is... a linkage file
+*3. Run the data wrangling script*
+The data wrangling script prepares all necessary variables for the analysis and already drops parties from the EPEES file if they can not be matched with the EES data or if they have less than 3 expert ratings.
+The output of this script is are pre-processed EPEES and EES files stored in the '/data' directory as 'CURRENTDATE_EPEES-file.csv', and 'CURRENTDATE_Analysisfile.csv', where current date represents the time stamp of when the file was created.

+If you have gone through these steps, you can skip to 1.) in the next section.

 ### Replication from analysis file
+*0. Download this repository.*  _Download the entire repository, open an R session / in the same directory._
-To replicate the plots and tables presented in the paper, download the entire repository, open an R session in the same directory and run the analysis script and then the tables script.
+To replicate the plots and tables presented in the paper, download the entire repository, open an R session in the same directory.

+*1. Recreating the analyses*
+Now you can run the analysis and the tables script.

 ### References